Methods

 Confidence intervals were calculated for survey data in this report.

-Comparisons of regions in this report use the Australian Bureau of Statistics (ABS) Australian Statistical Geography Standard (ASGS) 2016 remoteness structure, which groups Australian regions into 6 remoteness areas.
+Comparisons of regions in this report use the ABS Australian Statistical Geography Standard (ASGS) 2021 Remoteness Structure, which groups Australian regions into 5 remoteness areas.

-The 6 remoteness areas are Major cities, Inner regional, Outer regional, Remote, Very remote and Migratory.
-These areas are defined using the Accessibility/Remoteness Index for Australia, which is a measure of the remoteness of a location from the services that large towns or cities provide.
+The remoteness areas are Major cities, Inner regional, Outer regional, Remote and Very remote.
+These areas are defined using the Accessibility/Remoteness Index for Australia Plus (ARIA+), which is a measure of the remoteness of a location from the services that large towns or cities provide.

 In some instances, data for remoteness areas have been combined because of small sample sizes.